khrystynafesechko-dotcom/Healthcare-Appointment-Attendance-No-Show-Analysis/README.md

 -----
 ### Key Analytical Questions
-What is the overall no-show rate?
+- What is the overall no-show rate?
-Does age affect the likelihood of a no-show?
+- Does age affect the likelihood of a no-show?
-Does gender affect the likelihood of a no-show?
+- Does gender affect the likelihood of a no-show?
-Does the day of the week affect the no-show rate?
+- Does the day of the week affect the no-show rate?
-Does waiting time affect the likelihood of a no-show?
+- Does waiting time affect the likelihood of a no-show?
-Do SMS reminders help reduce no-shows?
+- Do SMS reminders help reduce no-shows?
-Which neighborhoods have the highest number of no-shows?
+- Which neighborhoods have the highest number of no-shows?
-Which patient groups have the highest risk of missing an appointment?
+- Which patient groups have the highest risk of missing an appointment?

 ---
 ### Data Cleaning
 Before analysis, the dataset was checked for data quality issues:
--Missing Values
+- Missing Values
--Missing Values
+- Missing Values
--Duplicate AppointmentID
+- Duplicate AppointmentID
--Negative Age Values
+- Negative Age Values

 The dataset was validated, cleaned, and prepared for further analysis.